When you consider free things to do on a European Vacation, perhaps the well-worn cliche that says "the best things in life are free" springs to mind.

 You grew up seeing it in your history textbooks, but in Rome it comes alive at no cost.
 This was the central marketplace in ancient times, and it is well worth the time to wander the area and imagine what life was like in those days.

 AddressTate Modern, London SE1, UK

 These two attractions are located alongside one another.
 Tate Modern offers interesting (some say outrageous) art, while the markets are a fun place to browse on Fridays and Saturdays.
 Why not pick up an inexpensive picnic lunch in the markets and make a budget day of it?

 You don't have to be a student of architecture to appreciate this magnificent structure, generally regarded among the most beautiful on earth.
 You don't need money to enter and walk the inside unless you decide to climb the towers or visit the museum.
 It is a wonderful Paris experience.
 One warning: In summer, thousands of visitors invest time waiting in line to get inside Notre Dame.
 But people who attend mass do not wait out those lines -- and have an authentic experience in a place designed as a house of worship.

 AddressWestminster Abbey, London SW1P 3PA, UK

 There are admission fees for Westminster Abbey, but those who choose to worship here can see the inside for free.
-Evensong is at 5pm on Mondays, Tuesdays, Thursdays, and Fridays, plus at 3pm on Saturdays and Sundays.
+Evensong is daily, except on Wednesday.
 These are your opportunities to hear the Abbey Choir perform.

 Boat tours in Amsterdam can be quite pricey.
 But one of the more revealing trips can be yours at no cost.
 You can traverse the older part of the Amsterdam port on a free ferry available behind the Central rail station.
 It's a short ride, but it might be a nice change of pace after a day of walking through the sites.